Welcome to the Kern River Watershed Coalition Authority

 - List of Certified Crop Advisors (CCAs) – CCAs must have a California Nitrogen Management Specialty certification.

-Farm Evaluation (FE) and Management Practices Implementation Report (MPIR) – No Farm Evaluation or MPIR is due for the 2022 Crop Harvest Year.
-These reports are now due every five years.
+Farm Evaluation (FE) and Management Practices Implementation Report (MPIR) are due March 1, 2026 through ILRP Farm.
+Farm Evaluation and MPIR are due for the 2025 Crop Harvest Year.